 Total Program Cost

 30 credits total

-Tuition is the same for Florida residents, out-of-state residents, and international students.
+Program Fees are the same for Florida residents, out-of-state residents, and international students.

 - Student ID card